After doing a few adjustments to the vehicle we leave Mareeba after

 kilometres away.
 I love the smell, power and noise of a steam train (it

 beats walking) and the journey is very pleasant.
-We stop at our destination
+We stop at our

-for all the fathers (very sexist but I love it) in
+chocolate cake for all the fathers (very sexist but I love it) in

 addition to scones with jam and cream (bugger, another 5K walk now).

 The bonus was that the crew took passengers in the loco while they were

 shunting.
 Even Julie thought that was great.

 On arrival back at Ravenshoe we mount our steed and head West to Undara

 Lava Caves.
 It is still raining.

 Whilst driving I muse about a lot of things and one thing that has been

-intriguing me for quite a while is this; most places these days rely heavily
+intriguing me for quite a while is this; most places these days rely

-larger vehicles.
+caravans or slightly larger vehicles.
 Perhaps someone should tell them.